 Know the Drill

 Who’s paying for what?
 Be upfront and open with guests about costs so no one feels left out or that some are unfairly paying more than others.

-If the trip is a surprise, have all members involved been briefed on what not to divulge?
+If the trip is a surprise and you need last-minute flights, have all members involved been briefed on what not to divulge?

 With respect to all involved, who’s on the guest list?
 Might there be a long lost cousin of the groom who absolutely must be invited or someone on the bride’s side expecting to be part of the action but hasn’t been contacted yet?
 It’s wise to check with a close relative of your friend as well as his fiancée for help deciding whom to invite.

 Let’s face it, there’s a strong possibility that things might get a little rowdy during a bachelor party, and you might even need some last minute flight outta there.
 If you don’t want this one winding up like a sequel to The Hangover, save yourself a headache (and some embarrassment) by thinking ahead.

 Where’s the groom staying overnight?
 Will he have someone keeping a watchful eye on him throughout the trip?
 This man is your number one priority.
 You have two goals: show him the time of his unmarried life and get him to the church on time.

 Do you need to have a designated sober person (a must if driving, obviously)?
 If over a stretch of more than one night, maybe guests can take turns taking responsibility.

 Should you reconvene after the party?
 Consider making a reservation at a favorite restaurant to have a big late breakfast the morning after the party.